dotlang/language/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>><

 # Generics
+- Compiler will scan body of generic functions and extract their expected methods.
+If you call them with inappropriate types, it will give you list of required methods to implement.
 - Note that a generic function can only have generic types.
 About immutability or mutability, it cannot be generic.
 The function signature is responsible about defining whether an argument should be immutable or mutable or doesn't care.
 Also same for types.
 You cannot have mutability or immutability as a generic argument.
 - Generic arguments can only be types.
 - When defining types, you can append `[A, B, C, ...]` to the type name to indicate it is a generic type.
 You can then use these symbols inside type definition.